 A new slate of officers for the year 2014-2015 was nominated and elected at today's CESE Annual Meeting (June 7th, 2014).
-Leading CESE for the next year is new president Patty Finely.
+Leading CESE for the next year is new president Patty Finley.
 The vice-president/president-elect for this year is Lisa Durkin.
 Steve Brügge will continue as treasurer, and Marilyn Savitt-Kring is staying on as secretary.
 Board member Marvin Moss has announced his resignation from the board, to allow him more time for his museum activities.

 CESE thanks outgoing president Terry Dunbar for a splendid year of service.
 Here are some pictures from the meeting, which followed a social at the home of Steve and Karen Brügge.

 Rear left: Steve Brugge, Nancy and Jerry Shelton ; table: David Hsi, Margaret Mavretich and Robert Walko, and Mary Ann Jekowski.

 Outgoing president Terry Dunbar talks to the audience.
 Foreground: Jack Jekowski, Ken Whiton.
 Far rear: Patty Finely, Jeanette Dunbar.